timgilbert/narwhal/README.md

   - Use as targets of tween effects, or as "replace with" effects
 - Lib: rejigger tween code to not produce intermediate steps
 - Lib: implementation should just be a single list
+- UI: gql interface to detect connected hardware
+  - Live-edit mode for grid if it's there